-Under our agreement, if GSK successfully develops all five programs for one or more indications and achieves pre-agreed sales targets, we could receive license fees and substantive milestone payments of more than \$1.2 billion, including up to \$173 million for the achievement of development milestones, up to \$483.5 million for the achievement of regulatory milestones and up to \$428 million for the achievement of commercialization milestones.
-We will earn the next \$1 million milestone payment if we further advance the ongoing Phase 2/3 study of ISIS-TTR{Rx}.
+Under our agreement, if GSK successfully develops all five programs for one or more indications and achieves pre-agreed sales targets, we could receive license fees and substantive milestone payments of more than \$1.2 billion, including up to \$172 million for the achievement of development milestones, up to \$483.5 million for the achievement of regulatory milestones and up to \$428 million for the achievement of commercialization milestones.
+We will earn the next \$1.5 million milestone payment if we initiate an IND-enabling study of ISIS-GSK4Rx.
+In addition, we are eligible to receive royalties up to the mid-teens on sales from any product that GSK successfully commercializes under this alliance.